quadsurf/react-curriculum/01-introduction-to-react.md

          └───── Automatic change ────┘
 ```

 Two-way data binding works great, especially for smaller applications.
 With larger applications, it's common to run into a few problems.
 First, it can be difficult to prevent cycles where a change to one two-way data binding causes a second data binding to change which causes the first data binding to change again.
 Second, two-way data bindings are expensive in terms of CPU resources.
-Too many of them can negatively affect an application's perceived speed, especially on resource-contrained mobile devices.
+Too many of them can negatively affect an application's perceived speed, especially on resource-constrained mobile devices.

 React avoids these problems by only using **one-way** data binding.
 When building a component hierarchy, its state and presentation logic are combined to produce a user interface.
 Whenever the state changes, it's automatically recombined with the presentation logic and a new user interface is produced.